These are ten emotional signs that you need to retire. If you’re experiencing any of these signs, it’s time to start thinking about retirement.

 You’ll feel good about your retirement when you encounter the adjustment phase.
 You now have time to focus on things that are important to you.

 So, it’s an exciting time!
-But this phase isn’t easy either because you have to learn how to live without work.
-This is an exciting time because it feels like a whole new chapter of your life is beginning!
+But this phase isn’t easy either because you must learn how to live without work.
+This is exciting because it feels like a new chapter of your life is beginning!

 4. Mastery Phase.

-This is the most rewarding retirement stage – you’ve adjusted to life after work and now enjoy your retired lifestyle with ease!
+This is the most rewarding retirement stage – you’ve adjusted to life after work and now enjoy your retired lifestyle easily!

 This is also a great time for self-reflection, where you can see how far you’ve come in life since letting go of your job.
 It’s incredible what can happen once you let go of your career!